melzarjanchico-up/cmsc124_mp4/README.md

 2. Use the same algorithms you have implemented in #1 to accept an expression (this time variables are actual numbers) and evaluate them to give the final answer.
 For clarity purposes, separate each token with a space.
 Also, assume that user may input erroneous expressions, so include exception handling in your implementation

 ### ☑️ Scope of Work
-I have written all of the code from my machine problem, with some of the code & algorithm adopted/inspired from the Internet.
+I have written all of the code from my machine problem, with some of the algorithms inspired from the various sources.
 Here they are to be specific:

 #### for chico_mp4_1.py
 - `Stack()` - implemented by myself based on my past DS lessons
 - `isOperator()`, `isOperand()` - implemented by myself
-- `getPrec()`, `compPrec()` - written by myself, algo & implementation from mycodeschool
+- `getPrec()`, `compPrec()` - written by myself, algo from mycodeschool
-- `infixToPostFix()` - written by myself, algo & implementation from mycodeschool
+- `infixToPostFix()` - written by myself, algo from mycodeschool
-- `infixToPrefix()` - written by myself, algo from , implementation from mycodeschool (it uses the same algo as `infixToPostFix()`
+- `infixToPrefix()` - written by myself, algo from scanftree.com & mycodeschool (it has similar code for `infixToPostFix()`
 - `postfixToInfix()` - written by myself, algo from
 - `prefixToInfix()` - written by myself, algo from
 - `postfixToPrefix()`, `prefixToPostfix()` - implemented by myself